 UAE’s Al – Amal – First Mission of Arabic Origin

-UAE’s Al – Amal started its voyage in this July.
-Launched from a Japanese rocket on 20th July 2020, it’s the first-ever mission to mars with Arabic origin.
-The orbiter probe was attached to Japanese rocket, which it has already left and it’s on its way to mars relying on its own thrusters.
+UAE’s Al – Amal started its voyage this July.
+Launched from a Japanese rocket on 20th July 2020, it’s the first-ever mission to Mars of Arabic origin.
+The orbiter probe was attached to a Japanese rocket, which it has already left and it’s on its way to mars relying on its own thrusters.
 This is the greatest achievement for the oil-rich Arabic nation. -Source

 The First Image of Quantum Entanglement

-Quantum entanglement has amazed even Albert Einstein, who called it ‘spooky action at a distance’.
-It can make things like faster than light communication and quantum computing possible.
+Quantum entanglement has amazed even Albert Einstein, who called it ‘spooky action at a distance.
+It can make things faster than light communication and quantum computing possible.
 It is the phenomena, which have made quantum physics so peculiar than the classical one.

 Recently, a group of researchers at the University of Glasgow were able to picture entangled photons at different phases reported in a paper published here.